You may feel unprepared for the new AP exams right now, but there’s no need to get overwhelmed.

 Review the units and topics that will be on the exam.

-Categorize each topic based on your confidence with the material.
+Categorize each topic based on your confidence in the material.

 You can use the following categories to evaluate each topic: